Do not SEARCH the internet for articles on this

 After a brief tour of the enormous space station, you are taken into the control room for a brief speech from the project director.
-She tells you that the computer array is structured in exactly the same way as a human brain, with the level of complexity found in the brain of the average human brain.
-The array contains around 86 billion artificial neurones, each one connected by artificial synapses to several thousand specific other neurones, and by artifical hormones to the appropriate variety of artificial glands.
-Each artificial neurone behaves in exactly the same way as some human neurone, and each one functions in a way appropriate for it's position in the array.
-Every structure in the human brain has a precise analog in the Project Turing brain, and sensory centers, such as the auditory and visual centers, are hooked up in just the right way to take advantage of microphones and cameras in the control room.
-When it is turned on, the artificial brain, with its artificial senses, will function in exactly the same way as a typical human brain.
-There will be nothing a human brain has that it doesn't have, and there will be nothing a human brain does that it doesn't do.
+She tells you that the computer array (named "Turing") is structured in exactly the same way as a fully developed adult human brain, with the level of complexity found in the brain of the average adult human brain.
+The array contains around 86 billion artificial neurones, (the same number as the brain) each one connected by artificial synapses to several thousand specific other neurones, and by artificial hormones to the appropriate variety of artificial glands.
+Each artificial neurone behaves in exactly the same way as some human neurone, and each one functions in a way appropriate for its position in the array.
+Every structure in the adult human brain has a precise analog in the Project Turing brain, and sensory centers, such as the auditory and visual centers, are hooked up in just the right way to take advantage of microphones and cameras in the control room.
+When it is turned on, the artificial brain, with its artificial senses, will function in exactly the same way as a typical adult human brain.
+There will be nothing a human brain has that it doesn't have, and there will be nothing a adult human brain does that it doesn't do.
+(Thus the computer is not simulating consciousness, it will be emulating all the significant adult human brain functions.
+4/2/20)

 The basic question here is whether computers can have minds.

-feelings, your thoughts, and your surropundings.
-Most of your mental
+your thoughts, and your surroundings.
+Most of your mental processes occur

-processes occur without you being conscious of them, which means that
+without you being conscious of them, which means that your mind is

 Most people seem to think that consciousness is the whole mind.
 This is a serious mistake.
 Your consciousness does not do any of your thinking.
 "Conscious thought" is just you being aware of what you are thinking.
 You also do a lot of thinking that you are not aware of, and this "unconscious" thought is just as much a part of your mind as the conscious stuff.

 The proper way to understand the term "conscious mind" is as referring to a set of mental processes that include can and do include consciousness.
-There is no seperate "unconscious mind."
+There is no separate "unconscious mind."
 You have only one mind, and that mind is aware of some of it's processes at some times, and unaware of most processes most of the time.
 We call this mental awareness "consciousness."
+(If you want more information, see https://www.sciencealert.com/harvard-scientists-think-they-ve-pinpointed-the-neural-source-of-consciousness and https://www.scientificamerican.com/article/what-is-consciousness/)

 When an organism only has mental processes that cannot include consciousness, free will or self-awareness, it is hard to think of that organism as having a mind.
 Insects, for instance, may have brains that are so simple that they cannot be conscious, free-willed or self-aware.
 If that is indeed the case, I would personally say that they do not have minds, even though at times they might be thought to be thinking.